maximomacchi/maximomacchi/README.md

 ## Who Am I? 👨🏼‍💻

 #### Hi!
 My name is Max and I live in Chicago.
-I am a Software Engineer at Albert building web applications to help people achieve financial wellness.
+I am a Software Engineer at Albert building web applications to help make financial wellness and literacy more accessible.

 ## Recent Projects 🔧
 - CSV Parser